Serialcomms/Serial-Ports-in-VBA-Extra-Simple-2022/Excel/How-To.md

 * In Cell **B7**, type the formula `=read_com_port()` and hit return
 * Enter some text on your device - e.g. **HELLO**
-* Change any other cell or press F9 on your PC
+* Change any other cell or press F9 key on your PC
 * Check that **HELLO** appears in Cell **B7**
-* Change any other cell or press F9 on your PC for a second time
+* Change any other cell or press F9 key on your PC for a second time
 * Check that Cell **B7** returns to blank
 * Enter some new text on your device - e.g. **AGAIN**
-* Change any other cell or press F9 on your PC for a third time
+* Change any other cell or press F9 key on your PC for a third time
 * Check that **AGAIN** appears in Cell **B7**
 * This confirms that `read_com_port` and `Application.Volatile` are working.